thenaterhood/python-autocite/README.md

 Cite a list of URLs (newline separated), and save the citations to a file called citations.txt

 `autocite --from-file urllist.txt --to-text citations.txt`

+Optionally, you can add the `--capture` flag to capture screenshots of websites.
+This will not work for all websites, and may increase the time to generate citations significantly.
+Each capture will be stored in the current directory.

 Disclaimers
 -----------